Bar Cala: Reception

+Michael Russell included Bar Cala in The Oregonian's list of Portland's 25 best new restaurants of 2022.
+He also called the bar's happy hour chips, guacamole and Tommy's margarita "the best excuse to quit work early".

 In Portland Monthly's 2022 list of the city's top 50 bars, Matthew Trueherz wrote: "Bar Cala is, no doubt, a place to be seen.
 But pink neon and vibey tropical plants aside, this place knows how to put together a warm-weather cocktail 365 days a year.
-Expect loud music, cross your fingers you won’t have to wait in line to get in, order the Tepaché Mode drink once you do, and snack on Bar Cala-monogrammed chips while you sip the fermented pineapple cocktail sitting on a gold stool at the bar."
+Expect loud music, cross your fingers you won't have to wait in line to get in, order the Tepaché Mode drink once you do, and snack on Bar Cala-monogrammed chips while you sip the fermented pineapple cocktail sitting on a gold stool at the bar."
+Brooke Jackson-Glidden also included the bar in the magazine's 2024 overview of the city's best bar patios.

+In 2024, Meira Gebel included Bar Cala in Axios Portland's overview of the city's six best bar and restaurant patios, and Annie Harrigan included the business in Thrillist's list of ten bars "you can't leave Portland without trying".
+Jamie Cattanach included the Pineapple Sour in Willamette Week's 2024 list of "our four favorite mocktails in Portland right now".